MCV-2024-C1-Project/Team7/README.md

 -`texture_descriptors_tries`: contains example images and basic filter using.
 -`wavelet_and_gabor_results`: does a small analisis of the results obtained after applying the gabor filters.

-### Painting detection and background removal related filed
+### Painting detection and background removal related files

 TO DO
 TO DO